Getting your Trinity Audio player ready... |

 Lean F.I.R.E. is quite the opposite.
 The goal is to only cover a frugal lifestyle through your passive income.
 You aim to achieve financial independence AND retire EARLY on an investment portfolio of „only“ 1 Million or less.
 Typically you already live off of around 30.000 to 40.000 per year which is around 2.500 to 3.300 per month.
 Some Lean FIRE folks work on the side after retiring early for the luxury they want to afford, if at all.
 Others use geo-arbitrage to relocate to a cheaper place with their Lean FIRE portfolio income.

-However, with Barista F.I.R.E. you focus on saving and investing A LOT of your income early on up to a specific point in your portfolio‘s value.
-That is when you have invested enough money to already cover big part of your total expenses from your passive income.
-Now, you stop saving and investing AND start withdrawing money from your investment portfolio.
 From now on your savings rate could be 0%.
 Typically, you then quit your 9-to-5 job and maybe a high-stress position and switch to a part-time job that is less demanding and stressful.
 That also helps with paying for your family’s health care.
 So, you save and invest more now to work less later in life.

 If using a variable withdrawal rate you aim to always cover your early retirement gap and nothing more.
 In this case you can end up with a much bigger portfolio than if you would have used a fixed withdrawal rate which means to always withdraw that rate like 4 %.

-Coast F.I.R.E. is Semi-FI at it‘s core.
+Coast FIRE is Semi-FI at it‘s core.
 You aggressively save and invest A LOT of your income early on up to a specific point in your portfolio‘s value.
-That is when you have invested enough money to achieve financial independence by the time you reach traditional retirement age.
-Now, you stop saving and investing into your investment portfolio but don‘t start withdrawing money yet.
-With Coast F.I.R.E. you make sure to self-fund your retirement account early on.
+That is when you have invested enough money to achieve financial independence by the time you reach traditional retirement age (like at age 65, 67 or later according to the 4 % rule presented above).

 Initially, Marc and I planned to achieve traditional F.I.R.E. at about the age of 50.
 We then planned to have a passive income of around 2.700 Euro including 200 in addition for tax payments on that income.
 Also, we wanted to be debt-free.
-So, we need to build up a stock market portfolio worth over 800.000 Euro while fully paying off our mortgage on the house we bought.
+So, we wanted to build up a stock market portfolio worth over 800.000 Euro while (at the same time) fully paying off our mortgage on the house we bought.
 Those 800K would include a buffer for additional expenses in F.I.R.E. such as tax payments as mentioned.
+More in a second.

 As we are already in our mid 30s, we have less than 15 years to achieve that.
-So, we need to invest around 2.100 Euro each month into the stock market at least while also paying back at least the same amount on our mortgage.

-For our income situation that translates into saving and investing around 30 % of our total income into the stock market.
-Our investment strategy is simple: we just consistently buy specific low-cost ETFs with an annual return on average of around 10 % while also saving 30-35 % towards our mortgage.
+So, we need to save and invest around 2.100 Euro per month on average into the stock market while also paying back the same amount on our mortgage more or less.
+For our income situation that translates into saving and investing around 30 % of our income into the stock market while also saving 30-35 % towards our mortgage.
 To achieve that we experiment with a more simplified and frugal life as a family that feels really good to us.
-Today, we happily live off of only around 35 % of our family‘s income.

-Our F.I.R.E. number is a bit over 800.000 Euro.
-That is the result of the prominent 4 % rule or 25 times rule.
-We multiply our 2.500 monthly expenses by 12 which represents our early expenses of 30.000 and now by 25 which results in our F.I.R.E. number being 750.000.
-But as we need to pay taxes on our withdrawals we need a portfolio worth a bit over 800.000 and a passive income of around 2.700 per month.
+Let’s talk about our F.I.R.E. number.
+It was a bit over 800.000 Euro.
+That was the result of the 4 % rule discussed above.
+We multiplied our 2.500 monthly expenses by 12 which represented our early expenses of 30.000 and then by 25 which resulted in our F.I.R.E. number being 750.000.
+But as we need to pay taxes on our withdrawals we need a portfolio worth a bit over 800.000 and a passive income of around 2.700 per month (so that we can pay taxes on withdrawals too).
+Now, we would be able to take out 4 % from our portfolio (= withdrawal rate), pay our taxes and safely retire early for 30 years.

-But things have changed for our family as mentioned in this post before.
-Not only are our monthly expenses higher than expected even if we plan to reduce those again at some point.
+But things have changed for our family.
+Not only are our monthly expenses higher than expected.
 Also, our desire to continue working is stronger than we thought it would be.
-We are so passionate about the kind of work we do now on this blog and beyond that I happily wake up every day to help other European families and everyone else out there seeking for help.
+We are so passionate about the kind of work we do now on this blog and beyond that I happily wake up every day to continue blogging and helping other families and everyone else out there seeking for help.
+We want to continue doing that.
+So, we don’t mind if our first year of retirement will be in our 60s instead of our 50s if we can continue doing that kind of work.
+Now, we‘ll see how it turns out.

 Now, there is another book that saved my personal finance journey and is one of my TOP 5 must-read books ever: „The Simple Path to Wealth: Your road map to financial independence and a rich, free life“.
 The author J L Collins shares his insights of the investment world and explains how to create a fortune in such a pleasant way that I have read the book in a couple of days.
-The core idea: investing your money into the stock market will make everyone richer than before, if doing it right.
+The core idea: investing your money into the stock market will make everyone richer than before, if doing it right and automate it.

 When you walk away today with at least one new idea to improve your personal financial journey towards F.I.R.E.
 I’d love to show you some more in the next post.
 If you haven’t already, you can apply to become a part of the community to not miss any new release.
 For that you can subscribe to our newsletter below in the green footer.